1nsp1r3rnzt/pblog/content/blog/2025-05-05-lessons-from-my-first-pitch.md

 I managed my time reasonably well and stayed composed through the Q&A. I showed up with clarity, and that helped me stay grounded and present.

 ### What I Could Improve
-There’s still work to do—especially on the UX of our product demo and the visual presentation of our slides.
+There’s still work to do especially on the UX of our product demo and the visual presentation of our slides.
 I learned how crucial early feedback is (thank you everyone!) and how much polish can impact how your vision lands.

 ### Challenges and Emotions
 Condensing a complex idea into 5 minutes was no small feat.
 I walked away with a mix of feeling proud that I still showed up fully and disappointment that I missed taking feedback on the slides.
 The feedback I received from other participants helped turn that disappointment into motivation.